-Drug Paraphernalia Offenses: It is a violation of Nebraska law to use, or to possess with intent to use, drug paraphernalia to manufacture, inject, ingest, inhale or otherwise introduce into the human body a controlled substance.
+Drug Paraphernalia Offenses: It is a violation of Nebraska law for any person to use, or to possess with intent to use, drug paraphernalia to manufacture, inject, ingest, inhale or otherwise introduce into the human body a controlled substance.
 Neb.
-Rev. Stat. § 28-441(1) (Reissue 2008).
+Rev. Stat. § 28-441(1) (Reissue 2016), A violation of Neb.
+Rev. Stat. § 28-441 is punishable by a fine of not more than \$100 for first offense, not less than \$100 and not more than \$300 for second offense, and not less than \$200 and not more than \$500 on third or subsequent conviction.
+Neb.
+Rev. Stat. §§ 28-441 and 29-436 (Reissue 2016).
 "Drug paraphernalia" shall mean all equipment, products, and materials of any kind which are used, intended for use, or designed for use, in manufacturing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance.
 Neb.
-Rev. Stat. § 28-439 (Reissue 2008).
-It shall be unlawful for any person to deliver, possess with intent to deliver, or manufacture with intent to deliver, drug paraphernalia, knowing, or under circumstances in which one reasonably should know, that it will be used to manufacture, inject, ingest, or inhale or otherwise be used to introduce into the human body a controlled substance.
-Neb.
-Rev. Stat. § 28-442 (Reissue 2008).
-It is a violation of Nebraska law for a person 18 years of age or older to deliver drug paraphernalia to a person under eighteen years of age who is at least three years his or her junior.
-Neb.
-Rev. Stat. § 28-443 (Reissue 2008).
+Rev. Stat. § 28-439 (Reissue 2016).
+It shall be unlawful for any person to deliver, possess with intent to deliver, or manufacture with intent to deliver, drug paraphernalia, knowing, or under circumstances in which one reasonably should know, that it will be used to manufacture, inject, ingest, or inhale or otherwise be used to introduce into the human body